ledlamp/qonq/README.md

+# qonq

+Simple file host that puts the file code in the hostname.
+The leftmost part of the Host (i.e. `1234` of `1234.qonq.gq`) is used to serve a corresponding folder (i.e. `files/1234/`); if the folder contains one file then it is served directly, but if it contains multiple files then it is served as a webroot with a directory index.
+Designed for use as a ShareX Custom Uploader, but you can drop any lowercase alphanumeric folder into the files directory to serve it instantly.

-Note: Please refrain from using your own file server if you do not have a reliable long-term host, because all links you post will depend on your server and dead file servers cause link rot.
+Note: Please refrain from using your own file server if you cannot commit to maintaining it indefinitely, because all links you post will depend on your server and dead servers cause link rot.

 ## Basic set up
 1. `git clone https://github.com/ledlamp/qonq.git`